prakadesh/100-days-of-cybersecurity/README.md

 - DAY 61: unable to study as I was traveling
 - DAY 62: continue of day 60
 - DAY 63: continue of day 60
+- DAY 64: Studied on AES and DES

 We'll be updating this list as we go along with the challenge. as i had a habit of updating the list before going to bed so sometime the log is committed to next days so